mastering-jaz/mastering-jaz.github.io/pages/create-jobnets.md

 A jobnet is a flow chart like diagram created using various icons.

+Two type of jobnets are available:

+*   **Public Jobnets:** These are visible and usable to all users.
+*   **Private Jobnets:** These are visible only to same access group.

 This jobnet define what to do on which server, do this, do that etc.

 Normally, many small independent jobnets are created and finally all of those are combined to form a JobNet.